wso2/docs-is/en/docs/develop/supporting-mobile-verification-for-an-updated-mobile-number.md

 ![pending-mobile-external-claim-config](../assets/img/develop/pending-mobile-external-claim-config.png)

-##Step 03 - Enable the feature in the management console
+## Step 03 - Enable the feature via the management console

-1. In the management console, navigate to **Main > Identity Providers > Resident > Account Management Policies > User Claim Update**.
+1. On the management console, navigate to **Main > Identity Providers > Resident > Account Management Policies > User Claim Update**.

 2. Enable **Enable user mobile number verification on update**.
 Additionally, you can define the expiry time (in minutes) for the verification SMS OTP to match your requirement.